magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-30977-magento-patch-missing-products-from-categories-indexing-related.md

 ---
 title: "MDVA-30977: missing products from categories, indexing related"
-labels: 2.3.4,QPT 1.0.6,QPT patches,Magento Commerce,Magento Commerce Cloud,category,products,support tools, cloud infrastructure,on-premises
+labels: 2.3.4,QPT 1.0.6,QPT patches,Magento Commerce,Magento Commerce Cloud,category,products,support tools,cloud infrastructure,on-premises
 ---

 The MDVA-30977 patch fixes the issues with products displayed on storefront category pages during reindex or mass actions with a big number of products.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) v.1.0.6 is installed.
 The issues are scheduled to be fixed in Adobe Commerce 2.4.2.

 ## Affected products and versions